-- Take one of the rocks and place it in the glass tray.
+- Place one of the rocks in the glass tray.

-- Slowly add drops of lemon juice/vinegar to the rock using the eye dropper.
+- Use the eyedropper to slowly add drops of lemon juice/vinegar to the rock.

-- Record your observations on your Erosion Worksheet.
-(Specifically, did the rock bubble when you placed the weak acid on it?)
+- Record your observations on the worksheet.
+Did the rock bubble when you placed the weak acid on it?

 - Discuss with your partners why you think such a reaction occurred.

-- Remove the rock, dry it off, and set it off to the side of the rest of the rocks.
+- Remove the rock, dry it off, and set it off to the side with the rest of the rocks.

-- Pour out any liquid from the glass tray into the sink.
+- Pour into the sink any liquid in the glass tray.